jwhaubrich/Simple-Calculator/README.md

 [![Product Name Screen Shot][product-screenshot]](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Casio_calculator_JS-20WK_in_201901_002.jpg/340px-Casio_calculator_JS-20WK_in_201901_002.jpg)

 This project was developed to help users perform basic mathematical functions such as addition, subtraction, multiply, and divide.
 The functionality within the code is very basic to aid in execution of the program for the user.
-Upon execution of the main program the user will 1) select which operation to perform 2) enter the two numbers that they wish to use within the applicaiton.
+Upon execution of the main program the user will
+1. Select which operation to perform.
+2. Enter the two numbers that they wish to use within the applicaiton.
+3. Decide if they want to continue.

 <p align="right">(<a href="#top">back to top</a>)</p>